 Solar Automated Permit Processing or SolarAPP+ is a new web-based permitting platform created to streamline and automate the plan review and solar permitting process.
 It is currently up and running for single-family rooftop solar systems on existing homes in certain jurisdictions.
 Currently, it is in use by some jurisdictions in Arizona, California, Connecticut, Illinois, Nevada, Oklahoma, Virginia, and Texas, but some additional local governments are piloting SolarAPP+.

-In some towns with historical buildings, additional requirements might be required to preserve the city's historical feel.
-For example, it might not be possible to install solar panels visible from the street, but it might be acceptable to install PV modules visible only from the back of the home.
+In some towns with historical buildings, additional solar panel permit requirements might be required to preserve the city's historic feel.
+For example, installing solar panels visible from the street might not be possible, but it might be acceptable to install PV modules visible only from the back of the home.

 Likewise, many homeowners or condominium associations have their own sets of guidelines.
 Some homeowner associations (HOAs) like to maintain a uniform appearance throughout the neighborhood and might have policies that impact solar projects.
 However, some states, including California, Florida, and Utah, have solar access laws that prevent HOAs from denying solar access to neighbors.

 In condominiums, the roof and exterior of the building are typically considered a shared common element.
-Thus, the condominium association is likely to require approval, even in a duplex or townhome.
+Thus, the condominium association will likely require approval, even in a duplex or townhome.

 Who Approves Solar Permit Applications?